BelindaHWong/selfhealth/README.md

 4. Set condition = "pilates" or "gym" or "walking"

 ## Acknowledgements
 ChatGPT 3.5 was used for code debugging and searching Swift documentation to create this application.
-I would like to thank my Professor Judy Kay and the Honours Group at University of Sydney for their thoughtful insights and contributions for the application design.
+I would like to thank my Professor Judy Kay and the HCI Honours Group at University of Sydney for their thoughtful insights and contributions for the application design.

 Good luck experimenting! 🧪📊✨